 Shedding off the darker and colder days of winter can make you feel physically and emotionally lighter, this is partly to do with the greater hours of daylight but also to do with our natural synergy with the seasons.

 A spring cleanse can optimise this time, and is in my view a better time than the new year detox’s that have become so popular.
 Far from being a starvation diet, a spring cleanse is simply a way of lightening the load on the body and although gentle, it can be deeply nourishing and, believe it or not, enjoyable.
 These are my foundation tips for a spring cleanse, 28 days is the optimum length of time but anything over a week is better than nothing if this is not practical for you:

-2. Drink more filtered water, at least 8 glasses although not with meals (this dilutes the digestive juices).
+- Drink more filtered water, at least 8 glasses although not with meals (this dilutes the digestive juices).
 If you can, drink this water warm by using part boiled water and part cold water.
-This encourages the movement of the lymphatic system as well as promoting toxic build up in the skin, kidneys and gut.
+This encourages the movement of the lymphatic system as well as avoiding toxic build up in the skin, kidneys and gut.

-5. Tap into the spring energy by cutting down on the heaviness of rich root vegetables and move towards summer with the lighter, high water content of spring produce.
+- Tap into the spring energy by cutting down on the heaviness of rich root vegetables and move towards summer with the lighter, high water content of spring produce.
 Choose seasonal veggies and ideally make simple vegetable soups, salads or stir fries.
-See Eat The Seasons for info on what’s ‘in’ this season.
-Fruit or veg in the afternoon with a handful or nuts and seeds such as pumpkin seeds and almonds.
-Dinner could be some delicious roast vegetables, fish of your choice or organic poultry.
-See recipes on our blog for some nourishing inspiration.